-Upper Emerald Pool
+Upper Emerald Pool Trail

 Rather fewer people continue to the upper pool - another half mile along a steeper, rockier trail with an additional 280 foot elevation gain.
 Beneath a high cliff of colorful, streaked Navajo sandstone lies a large pool, deep enough for swimming most of the year, a practice once allowed but now prohibited to protect water quality and aquatic life.
 During winter and spring a powerful waterfall cascades down the rock face though in summer this dries up completely.
-The waters originate from Heaps Canyon
+The majority of the water originates from Heaps Canyon